“And in the Morning Watch, the Lord … Cast a Glance”—A Meditation on the Look of the Lord

 And lest we reduce God’s look of love to one of mere sentimentality, we ought to recall that God’s look of love can also convict us and move us to repentance.
 Peter’s denial of the Lord is recounted in all four of the Gospels.
 Simon Peter was in the courtyard of the high priest warming himself by the fire; he had just denied knowing the Lord for the third time when the cock crowed.
 The Gospel of Luke recounts, The Lord turned and looked at Peter.
 And Peter remembered the word of the Lord, how He had told him, “Before a rooster crows today, you will deny Me three times.”
 And he went out and wept bitterly (Lk 22:61-62).
 Here was a look of love that caused pain, but it was a healing pain that led to repentance.

-Yes, the glance of God may make you feel sad, or mad, or glad; but it is the look of love, always seeking to console us or to set us right and bring about healing.
+Yes, the glance of God may make us feel sad, or mad, or glad; but it is the look of love, always seeking to console us or to set us right and bring about healing.

 Particularly in Mark’s Gospel, there is great emphasis on the eyes and the look of Jesus.
 The following expression, or one like it, appears more than 25 times in the Gospel of Mark: And looking at them He said, …

 Looking on Christ and allowing Him to look on you is a powerful moment of conversion.
 Jesus Himself said, For my Father’s will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise him up at the last day (Jn 6:40).
 And in the First Letter of John we read, What we shall later be has not yet been revealed.
 We do know that when it is revealed we shall be like him, for we shall see him as he is (1 Jn 3:2).